OpenFogStack/tinyFaaS/README.md

 If you use this software in a publication, please cite it as:

 ### Text

-Tobias, David Bermbach. **tinyFaaS: A Lightweight FaaS Platform for Edge Environments**.
+Tobias Pfandzelter, David Bermbach. **tinyFaaS: A Lightweight FaaS Platform for Edge Environments**.
 In: Proceedings of the 2nd IEEE International Conference on Fog Computing 2020 (ICFC 2020).
 IEEE 2020.

 ### BibTeX

 ```
 @inproceedings{pfandzelter_tinyfaas:_2020,
 	title = {tinyFaaS: A Lightweight FaaS Platform for Edge Environments},